vivekscwt/CEchoes/blog/wp-content/plugins/wp-rest-api-authentication/README.txt

 = How do I access user-specific data for Woocommerce REST API without the need to pass actual Woocommerce API credentials? =
 	This plugin provides a way to bypass Woocommerce security and instead authenticate APIs using the authentication methods, hence improvising the security and hence no chance of Woocommerce credentials getting compromised.
 The authentication token passed in the API request will validate the user and result in user-specific data only.
 For more information, please contact us at apisupport@xecurify.com

-= Does this plugin provides the Basic authentication method for API authentication? =
+= Does this plugin provide the Basic authentication method for API authentication? =
 	Yes, the plugin provides the Basic authentication with the following 2 methods - a.)
 WP Username & Password b.)
 Client Credentials.
 	The plugin provides you with more security of Basic auth token validation using a highly secure HMAC algorithm.

-= Does this plugin enables the authentication for my custom-built REST endpoints? =
+= Does this plugin enable the authentication for my custom-built REST endpoints? =
-	Yes, the plugin supports the authentication for custom-built REST endpoints using rest_api_init or register_route.
+	Yes, the plugin supports the authentication for custom-built REST endpoints using rest_api_init or register_rest_route.

+= Does this plugin disable REST APIs of WordPress? =
+	Yes, this plugin by default disables all the WP REST APIs which can only be accessed with allowed authentication and authorization but it provides a feature where you can choose which particular endpoints you want to disable and which one to make accessible publicly.

 = How do log in and register WordPress users using the WordPress REST API endpoint? =
-	This plugin provides this HTTP POST endpoint `wp-json/api/v1/token` also called as WordPress login API endpoint in which you can pass the user's WordPress credentials and this endpoint will validate the user and returns you with the appropriate response.
+	This plugin provides this HTTP POST endpoint `wp-json/api/v1/token` also called as WordPress login API endpoint in which you can pass the user's WordPress credentials and this endpoint will validate the user and return you with the appropriate response.
 	The plugin also supports the authentication and authorization of WordPress users' register REST API.

 = How to achieve auto-login between WordPress and external apps using a token or JWT token?
 	To achieve the auto-login and session sharing, we have another plugin **[WordPress Login & Register using JWT](https://wordpress.org/plugins/login-register-using-jwt/)**

-= Does this plugin provides WordPress Forgot password or password reset functionality using REST API endpoint?
+= Does this plugin provide WordPress Forgot password or password reset functionality using REST API endpoint?
 	Yes, with the premium plan, the plugin provides the REST API endpoint for the complete forgot password/password reset functionality securely.

 == Screenshots ==